Towards Continual, Online, Self-Supervised Depth

 \subsection{This Work}

-Methods have been proposed that deal with the challenges listed in Fig. \ref{fig:intro_fig}, however, it is rare to find methods which deal with all these challenges together, thereby, limiting their utility.
-Methods that continually learn depth either present results of forgetting or adaptation for separate experiments.
-Thus, it is not possible to analyze the plasticity-stability compromise.
+Methods have been proposed that deal with the individual challenges listed in Fig. \ref{fig:intro_fig}, however, we could not find methods which deal with all these challenges together.
+Methods that continually learn depth either present results of forgetting or adaptation in separate experiments, thus, the plasticity-stability compromise cannot be fully understood.
 Generally, similar datasets are used to evaluate online adaptation from one dataset to another and test data adaptation is performed.
 In this work, both adaptation and forgetting are analyzed over different datasets without adaptation over the test data.